peteroupc/peteroupc.github.io/random.md

 The PRNG's _state length_ must be at least 64 bits, should be at least 128 bits, and is encouraged to be as high as the implementation can go to remain reasonably fast for most applications.

 Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed described as follows.
-The seed--
+The seed&mdash;
 - must consist of data not known _a priori_ by the implementation, such as random bits from an unpredictable-random implementation,
 - must not be a fixed value or a user-entered value,
 - should not be trivially predictable in any of its bits, as far as practical,